bkiahstroud/bkiahstroud.github.io/content/posts/cast-your-boolean-env-variables.md

 IMPORT_SKIP_EXISTING=true
 ```

-The path forward was simple: change the ENV variable's value to `false` to allow for records' files to be brought in when reimporting them.
+The next step was simple: change the ENV variable's value to `false` to allow for each record's files to be brought in when reimporting them.

-Except when I made the change and started reimporting, none of the records were getting any files.
+Except... when I made the change and started reimporting, none of the records were getting any files.

 > What did I miss?